 |7.
 What are the delegation rules?||

-Signing officers may delegate authority for approval and/or signing of contracts to employees holding positions they deem appropriate, which are no more than two levels lower than the signing officer’s position according to the University’s organizational hierarchy and not below the level of a Manager - level 3 (M3) or equivalent, provided that such delegation is in writing and is:
+Signing officers may delegate authority for approval and/or signing of contracts to employees holding positions they deem appropriate, which are no more than two levels lower than the signing officer’s position according to the University’s organizational hierarchy and not below the level of a Manager - level 3 (M3) or equivalent, provided that each delegation is confirmed in writing and is:

 |8.
 What are the delegation rules when an employee with signing authority is leaving their position?||